-Qualified dependent children who live outside the service area may see certain providers outside the service area and still have claims paid at an in-network rate.
-To locate these providers or for more details, call our Customer Care Center at 800-279-1301.
+Qualified dependent children who live outside the service area may, if approved by Dean Health Plan, see certain providers outside the service area and still have claims paid at an in-network rate.
+To locate these providers or for more details, call our Customer Care Center at 800-279-1301

 Section 2.
-Changes for 2018
+Changes for 2020